 If a student is found to have a disability that requires accommodations in the educational environment but is not found to require specially designed instruction, they may require a 504 plan for those accommodations.
-If appropriate, the school team will, in consultation with the parent/guardian, create and implement a 504 Plan.
+If appropriate, the 504 Plan team, of which the parent/guardian is a member, will create and implement a 504 Plan.
 The 504 Plan will specify the appropriate accommodations or modifications needed to ensure student access to the learning environment.
 These services and protections for protected students with a disability are separate and apart from those services and protections applicable to all eligible or exceptional students enrolled (or seeking enrollment) in special education programs.